sfepy/sfepy/doc/index.rst

    building custom applications.
 The word "simple" means that complex FEM problems can be coded very easily and rapidly.

-   SfePy can use many terms to build systems of partial differential equations (PDEs) to be solved - follow this quick link to the table of all available terms to see the full list: :ref:`term_overview`.
-SfePy comes with a number of examples that can get you started, check :ref:`examples`.
+   SfePy can use many terms to build the PDEs to be solved, see :ref:`term_overview`.
+SfePy comes also with a number of examples that can get you started, check :ref:`examples`.
 Some more advanced features are discussed in :doc:`primer`.

    There is also a preliminary support for the isogeometric analysis, see the :ref:`isogeometric_analysis` section in the :doc:`tutorial`.